 Scenarios

-Most enterprise applications use IP addresses from multiple carriers, which can cause issues such as cross-network latency, packet loss, and service unavailability.
-Global Traffic Manager (GTM) addresses this by returning the IP address of an application server on the same carrier network as the user's request.
-This provides access to the nearest server and accelerates connection speeds.
-If an application server on one carrier network fails, GTM promptly switches traffic to a server on another carrier network to minimize the impact of the failure and ensure service continuity.
+Most enterprise applications use IP addresses from multiple carriers, which can cause cross-network latency, packet loss, and service unavailability.
+Global Traffic Manager (GTM) returns the IP address of an application server on the same carrier network as the requesting user, enabling nearest-server access and faster connections.
+When a server on one carrier network fails, GTM switches traffic to a server on another carrier network, minimizing downtime and ensuring service continuity.

 Prerequisites